elatov/elatov.github.io/_posts/2013-07-23-decrease-dmg-size-to-fit-on-a-single-layer-dvd.md

     ..............................................................................

-both can be burned by using the &#8216;hdiutil burn&#8217; command or with any burning software.
+both can be burned by using the 'hdiutil burn' command or with any burning software.

 ## Mac OS X 10.8 Recovery Options